-FORM 10-O
+FORM 10-Q

-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2018

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-9025

-VISTA GOLD CORP.

-(Exact Name of Registrant as Specified in its Charter)

-British Columbia 98-0542444 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Suite 5, 7961 Shaffer Parkway Littleton, Colorado 80127 (Address of Principal Executive Offices) (Zin Code)

-(Registrant's Telephone Number, including Area Code)

-Indicate by checkmark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large Accelerated Filer □ Accelerated Filer ⊠ Non-Accelerated Filer Smaller Reporting Company □ Emerging Growt th Company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes □ No ⊠
+\boxtimes QUARTERLY REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition peri od from to Commission file nu mber: 001-9025 VISTA G OLD VISTA GOLI (Exact Name of Registrant as s Specified in its Charter) British Columbia 98-0542444 (State o or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Suite 5, 7961 Shaffer Parkway Littleton, Colorado 80127 (Address of Principal Executive Offices) (Zip Code) (720) 981- -1185 (Registrant's Telephone Numb per, including Area Code) Exchange required to be filed by Section 13 or 15(d) of the Securities norter period that the registrant was required to file such reports) ys.
+Yes \boxtimes No \square Interactive Data File required to be submitted and posted pursuant to tronically and posted on its corporate Web site, if any, every posted Regulation S-T (§ 229.405 of this chapter) during was required to submit and post such files).
+Yes 🗵 No 🗆 reporting ed filer, an accelerated filer, a non-accelerated filer, a smaller ions of "large accelerated filer," "accelerated filer," "smaller of the Exchange Act: Large Accelerated Filer □ Accelerated Filer ⊠ Smaller Reporting Company □ Emerging Non-Accelerated Filer □ Growth Company □ rging growth company, indicate by check mark if the reg s with any new or revised financial accounting standards pro istrant has elected not to use the extended transition period for ovided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by y check mark whether the registrant is a shell company (as o lefined in Rule 12b-2 of the Exchange Act): Yes □ No ⊠ common shares, without par value, outstanding as of July 24, 2018.

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practical date: 99,539,949 common shares, without par value, outstanding as of April 23, 2018.
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practical date: 99,569,949

-VISTA GOLD CORP.
 (An Exploration Stage Enterprise)

-FORM 10-Q For the Quarter Ended March 31, 2018 INDEX
+FORM 10-Q For the Quarter Ended June 30, 2018 INDEX